Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Conclusion

 \section{Conclusion}

-We investigate adversarial learning for entropy intervention in RL for enhancing the reasoning capabilities of VLMs.
-Then, we reveal that entropy-driven adversarial samples can effectively benefit policy exploration in RL.
+We propose a sampling-stage approximation to entropy-regularized exploration by applying adversarial learning to entropy intervention in VLM reinforcement learning.
+We show that entropy-driven adversarial samples can effectively improve policy exploration in VLM reinforcement learning.
 To this end, we propose Selective-adversarial Entropy Intervention (SaEI) to achieve entropy intervention in RL sampling, instead of previous studies that simply control the update of specific tokens during policy optimization of RL.
 SaEI contains the entropy-guided adversarial sampling (EgAS) that enables the policy model to explore a larger answer space by formulating the policy entropy as an adversarial objective and attacking the visual input.
-Then, token-selective entropy computation (TsEC) is proposed to maximize the effectiveness of adversarial attack in EgAS without distorting factual knowledge within VLMs.
-Extensive experiments show that our proposed EgAS can improve the generalization and robustness of current VLMs, leading to state-of-the-art performance across multiple visual reasoning benchmarks.
+Then, token-selective entropy computation (TsEC) is proposed to maximize the effectiveness of adversarial attack in EgAS via bilateral entropy bound.
+Extensive experiments show that our proposed EgAS can improve the generalization and robustness of current VLMs, leading to SOTA performance across multiple visual reasoning benchmarks.

 {

 }